Disc Golf Begins in Canada in 1926.

 Disc golf play and competitions that are historically connected to today’s modern disc golf first began in both Canada and the U.S. in the early 1970s.

-Discraft, founded in the late 1970s by Jim Kenner and Gail McColl in London, Ontario, produced their Sport Disc and ran several disc tournaments before moving the company from Canada to its present location in Wixom, Michigan.
-Discraft produces flying discs for all the disc sports including the SkyStyler for freestyle and the UltraStar for ultimate.
-These discs were adopted as the standard for freestyle and ultimate during the 1980s.
-In 1991 the UltraStar was specified as the official disc for UPA tournament play and remains in wide use.
-In 2011, the Discraft UltraStar and Jim Kenner were inducted into the USA Ultimate Hall of Fame for Special Merit.
+Discraft, founded in the late 1970s by Jim Kenner and Gail McColl in London, Ontario, produced their Sport Disc and ran several disc sports tournaments before moving the company from Canada to its present location in Wixom, Michigan.
+Discraft produces flying discs for all the disc sports, including the Sky-Styler for freestyle and the Ultra-Star for ultimate.
+These discs are adopted as the standard for freestyle and ultimate.
+In 1991, the Ultra-Star was specified as the official disc for UPA and USA Ultimate tournament play.
+In 2011, the Discraft Ultra-Star and Jim Kenner were inducted into the USA Ultimate Hall of Fame for Special Merit.

 The Disc Golf Hall of Fame is an independent organization dedicated to the promotion of disc golf, its premier pioneers, and players.
 It was founded in 1993 by Lavonne Wolfe of Huntsville, AL. Lavonne also created what is now known as the Headrick Memorial Museum, a collection of memorabilia that help describe the history of our sport, now housed at the International Disc Golf Center in Appling, GA.